 - 1 tsp baking powder

-- 1 tsp cinnamon + more for apples
+- 1 tsp cinnamon (plus more for apples)

-- Preheat oven to 375 degrees and line muffin tin with paper liners.
+- Preheat oven to 375 degrees F (190 C) and line muffin tin with paper liners.

-- Prepare flax egg in a large bowl and set aside.
+- Prepare flax egg in a large bowl by mixing flaxseed meal and water and set aside.

-- Sautee apples in a skillet with non-dairy butter and a sprinkle of cinnamon until soft.
+- Sauté apples in a skillet with non-dairy butter and a sprinkle of cinnamon until soft.
 Set aside.

-- Add pumpkin puree, almond milk, brown sugar, oil, and vanilla extract to the flax egg.
+- To the flax egg, add pumpkin purée, almond milk, brown sugar, oil, and vanilla extract.
 Carefully place flour, baking powder, baking soda, salt and cinnamon into a sifter and sift over wet ingredients and stir.

 - Add apples and oats and stir again lightly until just combined.
 Spoon into muffin tin until each liner is filled to the very top.
 Sprinkle oats on top (optional).